 C. Shoreline fills should be designed and located to avoid causing significant damage to existing ecological values or natural resources, or create a risk of significant injury to life or adjacent property.

 D. The perimeter of a fill should be designed to avoid or eliminate erosion and sedimentation impacts, both during initial landfill activities and over time.
-Natural appearing and self sustaining control methods are preferred over structural methods.
+Natural appearing and self-sustaining control methods are preferred over structural methods.

 E. Fills for water-dependent uses should be prioritized over fill for other purposes.